 Revolution: Episode 11, "The Stand" (the first episode after the show's four-month hiatus), starts the second half of Season 1 in this direction, with enough graphic war violence that NBC slapped the episode with a Viewer Discretion Advised warning.

-Shameless: The American remake.
+The American remake of Shameless.
 William H. Macy decided to play the main character as a "realistic" unsympathetic drunk, which sapped the humor out of the show.
-The original already takes place in a Crap Sack World filled with Dirty Cops and other degenerates.
+The original already takes place in a Crapsack World filled with Dirty Cops and other degenerates.

-Space Precinct: This 1994-1995 Gerry Anderson sci-fi series is a darker, more serious reworking of a primarily comedic pilot called Space Police that Anderson made a decade earlier.
+The 1994-1995 Gerry Anderson sci-fi series Space Precinct is a darker, more serious reworking of a primarily comedic pilot called Space Police that Anderson made a decade earlier.

 To be fair, early on Stargate Atlantis did a good job of killing or bussing well-liked supporting characters and a main character was even Put on a Bus mid-season 2.
 They did start to shift away from this as the series progressed, though.